High-Accuracy Temporal Prediction via Experimental Quantum Reservoir Computing in Correlated Spins

 We evaluate quantum reservoirs with different evolution durations and readout schemes on NARMA tasks of orders $n=2$ to 20.
 The results are shown in Fig.~\ref{fig:3}(a), with performance quantified by the coefficient of determination,

 where $\bar{y}=\frac{1}{L}\sum_{k=1}^{L} y_k$.
-For direct comparison with prior work, we also report the corresponding normalized mean square errors in TABLE~\ref{tab:nmse}; our best cases achieve error reductions of 1-2 orders of magnitude relative to recent experimental benchmarks \cite{suzuki2022natural, yasuda2023quantum, monzani2024leveraging}.
-Time multiplexing markedly improves performance over single-time readout, especially for $\tau = \SI{0.01}{s}$, where predictions are nearly perfect across all NARMA orders (see NARMA10 and 20 in Fig.~\ref{fig:3}(b) and additional results in Supplementary Material \cite{supp}).
+For direct comparison with prior work, we also report the corresponding normalized mean square errors in Table~\ref{tab:nmse}; our best cases achieve error reductions of 1-2 orders of magnitude relative to recent experimental benchmarks \cite{suzuki2022natural, yasuda2023quantum, monzani2024leveraging}.
+Time-multiplexed readout markedly improves performance over single-time readout, especially for $\tau = \SI{0.01}{s}$, where predictions are nearly perfect across all NARMA orders (see NARMA10 and 20 in Fig.~\ref{fig:3}(b) and additional results in Supplemental Material \cite{supp}).
 As the relaxation effects become more pronounced with longer evolution times, the information from high-order correlations is significantly diminished at $\tau=\SI{0.3}{s}$, thereby reducing the benefit of time multiplexing.

-In the Supplementary Material, it is shown that the quantum reservoir significantly outperformed its classical spin-based counterpart, which yields an average $R^2 \textless 0.67$ across NARMA2 to NARMA20, highlighting the role of quantum correlations in computation \cite{supp}.
+In Supplemental Material~\cite{supp}, we show that the quantum reservoir markedly outperforms its classical spin-based counterpart, which yields an average $R^2 < 0.75$ across NARMA2 to NARMA20, highlighting the computational role of quantum correlations.
+We also provide a quantitative assessment of the protocol's robustness against several experimental imperfections, offering guidance for implementing the scheme on various physical platforms.